kapicaai/neural_horo_tts/src/tts/readme.md

                         name of the voice to be used

 VoiceName
-any of voices supported by Silero
+Any of voices supported by Silero.
+At the time of writing that were:
+  -  aidar
+  -  baya
+  -  kseniya
+  -  xenia
+  -  eugene
+  -  random

 ```